Naturopathic support for hay fever

 Vitamin C & Zinc

 Vitamin C & zinc are core nutrients for healthy immunity.
-Adequate vitamin C and zinc makes it harder for mast cells and basophils less to release histamine 6.
+Adequate vitamin C and zinc makes it harder for mast cells and basophils to release histamine 6.

 Eyebright (Euphrasia officinalis)